Cabralcm/bicubic/README.md

 - x3 = 1
 - x4 = 2

-Using the **Cubic Interpolation function** we can create 4 separate equations as seen below:
+Using the **Cubic Interpolation function**, we can apply the process 4 times, to create 4 separate equations as seen below:

 <p align="center">
 <img src="https://github.com/Cabralcm/bicubic/blob/main/math/bicubic_equations.png " alt="drawing"/>
 </p>

+We can converting this into a matrix, **B**, which contains the coefficients of each of the **a** terms. form